ubuntu-openstack/bigdata-novalxd/README.md

 * (4) Broadcom NetXtreme II Gigabit Ethernet

-One machine is dedicated to MAAS, though that could be a much lesser machine or running within a container managed by LXD or a traditional KVM virtual machine.
+One machine is dedicated to MAAS, though that could be a much lesser machine or run within a container managed by LXD or a traditional KVM virtual machine.
 The remainder of the machines are allocated to the deployed workloads, such that there are the same number of Apache Hadoop Slaves present in all three scenarios.

+#### Software Specs

+* MAAS 1.9 on on Ubuntu 14.04 Trusty
+* Juju 1.25.6 on Ubuntu 16.04 Xenial
+* HDFS version <TODO>
+* YARN version <TODO>
+* Spark version <TODO>
+* <TODO> Any other Big Data version info
+* All Big Data and OpenStack applications and services are deployed onto Ubuntu 16.04 Xenial.
+* As of this writing, MAAS 2.0 was stable and released.
+However, the corresponding Juju 2.0 product was in development.
+Because MAAS 2.0 does not support the stable Juju 1.25.6, stable MAAS 1.9 was selected for these exercises.
+* When Juju 2.0 releases, the same routines should be compatible with a MAAS 2.x and Juju 2.x combination on 16.04.

 ## Scenarios